nion-software/nionswift/docs/display_panels.rst

 You can reset an axis to "auto" by double clicking on it.

 The display limits and display channels may be specified or unspecified, in which case they are "auto" calculated, meaning that they will automatically adjust to the lowest and highest values of the data (once it has been converted to scalar) in the plot.

+You can press the :kbd:`Enter` key to fix display limits and display channels to their current values if they are "auto" calculated.

+You can reset the display limits and channels "auto" by using the Inspector and deleting the values in the :guilabel:`Display` and :guilabel:`Channels` sections of the Inspector.

 The y-axis can be displayed as linear or logarithmic by clicking on the :guilabel:`Log Scale (Y)` checkbox in the :guilabel:`Line Plot Display` section of the Inspector.